wolfjazz/fixed-point-math/docs/sq.md

 auto sqClamped = i32q4<-60., 60.>::fromSq< Ovf::clamp >( sqSource ).toSq();
 ```

-This little trick allows for fine control over when exactly an overflow check is performed when calculations are performed in the `Sq` scope.
-By utilizing `Q` for intermediate calculations, developers can ensure that overflows are handled appropriately before finalizing values within `Sq` types, thus maintaining the integrity and safety of the computations.
+This technique provides precise control over the timing of overflow checks within the `Sq` scope.
+By using `Q` for intermediate calculations, developers can ensure that overflows are addressed exactly when needed.

 *Additional Note*: There are only a few edge cases where overflow handling on `Sq` through `Q` is even needed.
 These typically arise when the `Sq` variable is constructed from a variable of a `Q` type that uses explicit `Ovf::allowed`.
 In such cases, the potential for overflow exists because the `Q` type permits it, and the value, which potentially is out of range, can be passed to `Sq` via the `toSq()` method.
 Crucially, when such out-of-range values are passed, the compiler will still assume that the value is within the specified range of the `Sq` type.
 This might be desired behavior for some edge case computations, where handling or ignoring overflow could be beneficial.
 This is precisely why `Ovf::allowed` exists — to enable these specific scenarios where standard overflow management practices are intentionally bypassed.